SyllogismRXS/gazebo_terrain_tutorial/README.md

 # Gazebo Terrain Tutorial

-This package is part of a tutorial to demonstrate how custom terrain can be created in Blender and used in Gazebo simulations.
+This package is part of a [YouTube tutorial](https://youtu.be/GNbH8Pf7nGk) to demonstrate how custom terrain can be created in Blender and used in Gazebo simulations.
 This ROS package provides the launch, world, and model files to load the custom terrain into Gazebo and spawn a Clearpath Husky robot onto the terrain.

 ![Custom terrain and husky screenshot](screenshot.png)